aaronj1335/rework-webpack-loader/README.md

 in less by [using a `.css` extension in the `@import` statements](lessimport) or in rework by not including [the import plugin][reworkimport].

-now the problem is resolving variables. css variables are also hard to resolve at build time since they kind of have 2-way dependencies:
+now the problem becomes resolving variables. variables are especially hard to resolve at build time since they have a sort of cyclic dependency:

 - `base.css` might define a `--base-font` variable and use it to set the default font for the app (like in [SUIT CSS][suitbase], for example)